 Now that I think of it, some of the folks in Alma might actually consider themselves to be Up North, but for this article, we’re drawing them south on that imaginary line.

 They’ll have a Scottish reenactment village, dancing, and a parade.
-There will be a border collie exhibition for the dog lovers.
-Head up to Alma the weekend of May 24th.
+There will be a border collie exhibition for dog lovers.